Speri1009/de_assignment/data_architecture_part2.md

 - Fact/dimension models for analytics
 - Aggregated & formatted and in line with definitions.
-- definitions to adhere to like unique user, unique session, unique event, different eventtypes
+- definitions to adhere to like unique user, unique session, unique event, different event types
 - Examples:
   - `fact_user_activity`
   - `dim_user`